rcgray/free-genai-bootcamp-2025/visual-novel/docs/read-only/Prompts.md

 ---

-# Cursor changed its models.
+# Cursor changed its models overnight.
 We no longer have access to the claude-3.7-sonnet-thinking, but just the claude-3.5-sonnet with a thinking toggle (and claude-3.5-sonnet "Max").

+# Continued chat (Agent, claude-3.7-sonnet, thinking toggled)

 ---